Data Protection reform: A new direction for charities?

-Emily has a particular interest in the practical application and development of data protection and freedom of information legislation.
+Emily has a particular interest in the application of data protection law to children’s data.
+She also advises those making and receiving applications for information under the Freedom of Information Act 2000.

 Emily has acted on behalf of a range of regulatory bodies: